Perhaps the best sign that the crossover craze has taken a step too far, Porsche is out testing a high-riding version of its 911 sports car.

-The tester above is riding on much taller suspension than normal.
-The thick foam lining the wheel arches is typically used when testing suspension systems.
+The latest tester is riding on much taller suspension than normal.
+It's also fitted with widened wheel arches and a prominent rear spoiler whose design has never been seen before.
+Earlier testers featured thick foam lining the wheel arches, a feature typically seen when testing suspension systems.
 It helps the engineers determine how close the wheels get to the vehicle body.
-It's possible the foam has also been added to hide whatever suspension setup is being used.
+It's possible the foam was also added to hide whatever suspension setup is being used.

 The first all-wheel drive Porsche 911 and winner of the 1984 Paris-Dakar Rally

 The popularity of those early rally cars has led to some companies offering Safari-style conversions for old 911s.
 Several famous Porsche tuning houses, such as Gemballa and Ruf, have also teased their own modern successors.

 Porsche itself investigated the idea of a modern 911 Safari with a secret concept developed in 2012.
 The concept was based on the 991-generation 911 and never ended up receiving the green light for production.
 It looks like this won't be the case with the current 992-generation 911.

 Porsche 911 Vision Safari (2012)

 The 911 Vision Safari concept featured raised suspension and flared wheel arches, just like we see on these testers.
 It also had underbody protection and roof-mounted lights.